semojs/semo/docs/en/guide/config/README.md

 fooBar
 :::

-## Changing configration by CLI commands
+## Modifying Configuration via Command Line

-Of course, we could modify configuration by editing, but `Semo` also provide commands to do this job, so with this, you can modify configuration in scripts.
+Of course, we can modify the configuration by editing the configuration file, but Semo also provides a command line tool to edit the configuration.
+With this command line tool, we can customize certain configurations through scripts.

 ```
 semo config set a.b.c d 'some comment' -g